 At St Mary’s we cater for a wide range of special educational needs and disabilities.
-Some of these may include speech, language and communication needs, autistic spectrum disorder, attention deficit disorder, dyslexia, working memory and processing difficulties and emotional, social and mental health needs.
+Some of these may include speech, language and communication needs, autistic spectrum disorder, attention deficit disorder, dyslexia, working memory and processing difficulties and emotional, social and mental health needs and attachment needs.

 Admissions of pupils with SEND are considered on the same basis as those without SEND.
 The School Admissions Code of Practice requires children and young people with SEN to be treated fairly.
 Admissions authorities: